stephanevdb/smart-split/DOCKER.md

 # Docker Setup for Smart Split

-This document explains how to run the Smart Split application using Docker.
+This document explains how to run the Smart Split expense sharing application using Docker for development and production deployments.

 ## Quick Start